The Foundation Stage consists of the Nursery and two Reception classes.

 The Foundation Stage is about developing key learning skills:

 developing control and co-ordination in large and small movements

 ability to manage their own hygiene and personal needs

-demonstrate knowledge of the importance of good helath, of physical exercise and a healthy diet and ways to keep healthy and safe.
+demonstrate knowledge of the importance of good health, of physical exercise and a healthy diet and ways to keep healthy and safe.

-The EYFS curriculum is made up of the 7 areas of learning – as seen above.
+The EYFS curriculum is made up of 7 areas of learning.